lukateras/sksick/README.md

-Thanks a whole lot for Micah Lee who has tweeted about this bug in the first place.
+Thanks a whole lot to Micah Lee who has tweeted about this bug in the first place.

 # SKS Tools